I Love Walking In France

 It is said that Zaccheus (also known as Armadour and a servant of Mary, mother of Jesus) came to live here in the caves as a hermit, bringing with him a black, wooden statue of the Madonna.
 The statue is displayed in the Chapelle de Notre-Dame and many famous figures—including King Henri II of England, accompanied by Sir Thomas Beckett—have come to pay their respects over the last nine hundred years.

-Take a look around Rocamadour and find a comprehensive list of accommodation.
+Take a look around Rocamadour and find a comprehensive list of accommodation and transport options.

 Customers inspect trays of fresh fruit at the Saturday morning market in Bretenoux